alexeykosh/2024-MAO-colexification-length/README.md

 ### Data:

-[Lexibank](https://lexibank.clld.org/) data used in this study needs to be downloaded from here [link](https://zenodo.org/records/7836668).
+[Lexibank](https://lexibank.clld.org/) data used in this study needs to be downloaded from [here](https://zenodo.org/records/7836668).
 The downloaded zip file needs to be placed in the `data/` directory.

 After downloading the data, run the following command to extract the data: